maniziva/maniziva/README.md

 ## 👨‍💼 About Me
 - 🎓 Computer Science Graduate with a passion for Testing and Quality Engineering
-- 🧪 Lead - Quality with 7+ years of experience in Automation and Manual testing
+- 🧪 Senior QA Engineer with 7+ years of experience in Automation and Manual testing
 - 📍 Based in Pudukkottai, Tamil Nadu.
 - 🧠 Always learning — currently enhancing skills in API automation, Performance testing and modern CI/CD practices